-For example, my dad doesn’t have a brother or sister, but he grew up with his cousin and they are close as brothers would be.
+For example, my dad doesn’t have a brother or sister, but he grew up with his cousin and they are as close as brothers would be.
 This stems from the past (our parents and grandparents) when more than one family would often live together in the same household.
-It is logical that they were very connected.
+Logically, they were very connected.

 Croats take property ownership very seriously, whether it be a house, apartment, land, vineyard, or orchard.
 Most of us inherit property, so we consider them personal and valuable.
 In Croatia, djedovina refers to land inherited from parents or grandparents.
 Djed translates as grandfather.
 We also use this term as an equivalent for home and homeland.

 Owning their house or apartment is probably the biggest priority in our lives.
 We keep it clean and presentable, both inside and out.
 We enjoy nurturing our own gardens and planting fruits and vegetables.

 Vineyards are also appreciated, especially in Hrvatsko Zagorje, Slavonija, Istria, and Dalmacija.
 Within the vineyard, there is often a house called klet or klijet, intended for chilling.
 Croats like to spend time on their land whenever possible.
 Some Croats also possess holiday houses called vikendica, usually on the Adriatic coast or the islands.